“Creativity is intelligence having fun.”

 “The creative adult is the child who has survived.”

 – Oscar Wilde

 Creativity can be described as the capacity to create.
-It is not about reproducing but about gathering the courage, wisdom and skills to create.
+It is not about reproducing.
+Instead, it is about gathering the courage, wisdom and skills to create.

-Creativity is something that we naturally have.
+Creativity is a very human quality.
 Before the socialisation process, children are relentlessly creative.
 Often to point of annoyance in the adults responsible for their safety and hygiene.
 Looking around, you will notice new things being created all the time.
 All people possess some measure of creativity.
 When someone is not creative, it is important to look at what is blocking him or her from using it in whatever degree it should be there.